CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-01-08.md

 *   Attendees
     * @sjn, @robrwo. @tux, @leont, @timlegge, @stigtsp
 *   Regrets
-    *
+    * …

 ### Approve previous meeting minutes
-*   Previous meeting minutes was approved by XXX and merged by XXX
+*   Previous meeting minutes was approved by @timlegge and @robrwo, and merged by @sjn

 ### Quick summary of current work (Grouped by project)